 To assemble the cake, make sure all the ingredients are at room temperature.
 Then place one cake layer onto a cake stand, spread half the coconut pecan frosting, and cover evenly.

-Add few raw pecan halves to decorate on top.
+Add a few raw pecan halves to decorate on top.

 - 2 teaspoons Baking Soda

 - 2 teaspoons Espresso Powder - optional

 - ½ cup Canola Oil - or light olive oil or avocado oil

 - ⅓ cup Hot Water

 - Preheat oven to 350°F (180°C).
 Grease two 9-inch cake pans with oil and line the bottom with parchment paper.